Celebrating 30 years of helping you give wisely

 CharityWatch Analysts perform an in-depth analysis of charities' audited financial statements and IRS tax filings, and often review other documents such as state filings, annual reports, and fundraising contracts during their evaluations.
 Below are select notes that CharityWatch believes may be of interest to donors.

-According to The Global Hunger Project (THP) consolidated audit of December 31, 2020 (Note 17, Discontinued Microfinance Programs):
+According to The Global Hunger Project (THP) consolidated audit of December 31, 2024 (Note 3, Summary of Significant Accounting Policies, Revenue Recognition):

 "THP has a postretirement contract with the founding president.
 Under the terms of this agreement, the founding president will receive $100,000 per year in exchange for part-time services rendered.
 Payments shall continue until the earlier of death or failure to comply with the conditions of the agreement, specifically to not provide services as an employee, officer, or director, nor to participate in any fundraising activities for an entity with goals, objectives, and methods similar to THP."